akshatt123/Credit-Card-Fraud-Detection/README.md

 * Deploy the model as a REST API for real-time fraud detection.
 * Enhance CI/CD pipeline with Kubernetes for scalable deployments.

-## Contribute

-Feel free to contribute if you have a better and more optimized model, by creating a pull request or opening an issue for improvements or suggestions!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.